kubernetes/community/contributors/design-proposals/disk-accounting.md

 3. Any new images pulled or containers created will be accounted to the `docker-images` group by default.

-4. Once we update the group ownership on newly created containers to a different gid, the container writable layer’s specific disk usage gets dropped from this group.
+4. Once we update the group ownership on newly created containers to a different gid, the container writable layer's specific disk usage gets dropped from this group.

 #### Overlayfs